BlockchainCommons/developer-web-site/_pages/envelope-usecases-educational.md

 Danika is a credentialed electrical engineer who maintains her certification through continuing education.
 In past years she would have listed her credentials and then potential employers would have had to go to the certification board to verify them.
 This was ideal for no one, because most employers didn't check certifications (leaving them vulnerable), and if they did, the check was beholden to the certification board, who might fail to verify valid credentials for any number of reasons.

 Enter the new world of digital credentials.
-The certification board can now produce a signed version of Danika's credentials that lists all of her professional development and continuing employment using a Gordian Envelope.
+The certification board can now produce a signed version of Danika's credentials that lists all of her professional development and continuing employment using Gordian Envelope.
 There's no need to contact the cerification board afterward because Danika can produce the credential and it can be validated by compared the signature to the board's public key, stored in Public Key Infrastructure (PKI).
-Danika can also prove that the credential belongs to her by signing something with the private key linked to the public key stored in the Envelope.
+Danika can also prove that the credential belongs to her by signing something with the private key linked to the public key stored in the envelope.

 To create the credential, Danika submits information to the Electrical Engineering Board listing her experience: